sjoerdvankreel/firefly-synth-2/Manual.md

 * External audio to out:<br/>
 Routes external audio to master output.

-The amplitude parameter is essentially master gain with an optional LFO applied to it.<br/>
+The amplitude parameter is just master gain with an optional LFO applied to it.<br/>
 Likewise the balance control is global stereo balance with an optional LFO applied to it.